Bg

 A:

-A kindergartener's optimal bedtime should take into account their typical wake time and allow for sufficient night sleep (usually about 10 - 11 hours at this age).
-For example, a kindergartener who wakes at 6:30 AM and needs around 10.5 hours of sleep should have a bedtime around 8:00 PM.
-This means that the bedtime routine should be completed and lights off by 7:45 - 7:50 PM, to allow time to fall asleep.
+A kindergartener's optimal bedtime should account for their typical wake time and allow for sufficient night sleep (usually about 10 - 11 hours at this age).
+For example, a kindergartener who wakes at 6:30 AM and needs around 10.5 hours of sleep would likely do well going to bed around 8:00 PM.
+Their bedtime routine should be completed and lights off by 7:45 - 7:50 PM, to allow time to fall asleep.

 Q: What are some common sleep problems with kindergarteners?